 2019 SWAT Round-Up

-Members of NASA Kennedy Space Center's Emergency Response Team break through a barricade during one of the tactical challenges at the 37th Annual SWAT Round-Up International at the Lawson Lamar Firearms and Tactical Training Center in Orlando, Florida.
+Members of NASA Kennedy Space Center's Emergency Response Team prepare for the next tactical challenge at the 37th Annual SWAT Round-Up International at the Lawson Lamar Firearms and Tactical Training Center in Orlando, Florida.
 The competition was held Nov.
 10 to 15, 2019, and featured five different tactical challenges.
 Kennedy's ERT members exchanged best practices and competed with more than 50 teams from the U.S. and around the world.

 2019 SWAT Round-Up